Swaledale rams top at £62,000

 Cotegill Cottage Dynamite

-The second day's trade peaked at £37,000 for David Harker and daughter, Annie, with Quarry JB10 by a £10,000 Jonathan Burton out of a ewe by £21,000 Howith.
+The second day's trade peaked at £37,000 for David Harker and his daughter Annie, with Quarry JB10 by a £10,000 Jonathan Burton out of a ewe by a £21,000 Howith.
 It sold jointly to Martin Wilson, Arnigill House, and Richard Harker, Grayrigg Hall.

 Quarry JB10

-The second day's champion from John Richardson and sons, Ben and Josh, was Ghyll House Obvious, a son of a David Harker out of a ewe by Ghyll House Keeper, which sold for £28,000 to the Porter family, Oxnop.
+The second day's champion, from John Richardson and his sons Ben and Josh, was Ghyll House Obvious, a son of a David Harker out of a ewe by Ghyll House Keeper, which sold for £28,000 to the Porter family, Oxnop.
 They then sold Ghyll House 007 by Ghyll House Mint for £16,000 to Martin Allan, Knock Hall, and another by the same sire for £12,000 to Richard Hutchinson, Redgate.
-At the same money was Ghyll House Outrageous which was knocked down to Dan Bower.
+At the same money was Ghyll House Outrageous, which was knocked down to Dan Bower.

 Ghyll House Obvious